slexisvn/query_engine/docs/01-frontend/05-the-lexer.md

 }
 ```

 Two hyphens start a comment that runs to end of line.
-There is no `/* ... */` block comment.
+A separate `_skipBlockComment` reader handles `/* ... */`, including nested block comments with a depth counter.
+Reaching the end before that counter returns to zero raises an error.

 Now consider this query: